setupcyprus.com

 Published in the Government Gazette on 31 December 2025, effective 1 January 2026.
 The package as it affects company formation:

 Net effect for foreign relocators using the non-dom regime: package is positive.
 Corporate tax went up 2.5 percentage points, but the personal dividend shelter (0% SDC for 17 years, now extendable to 27) is preserved and slightly improved.
-Net effect for original Cypriots or long-stay residents past their non-dom window: the SDC cut from 17% to 5% on dividends is the headline win — and the DDD abolition removes a long-standing trap on closely-held companies.
+Net effect for original Cypriots or long-stay residents past their non-dom window: the SDC cut from 17% to 5% on dividends is the headline win.
+The DDD abolition removes a long-standing trap on closely-held companies.
 Across the board, anything you read that quotes the 12.5% corporate rate or the €350 annual levy is now obsolete.
 Check the date on every source.

 Common mistakes to avoid